dj-1995sompura/w3-react/README.md

 ===>  Key Points which we learn in this branch

-1. JSX
+1. Life cycle of react class component
-2. Class component
+2. Mounting
-3. Render 2 methods in rendor mathod
+3. Updating
-4. Props and state/ setstate methods inside the class component
+4. Unmounting